GSA/challenges-and-prizes/_challenges/1057-full-ocean-depth-challenge.md

 </tr>
 </tbody>
 </table>
+  <p>The virtual proof of life check of the Minimum Viable Product shall be presented to the Navy experts.
+The virtual presentation shall present a preliminary concept/design.</p>
   <p><strong>Phase III: </strong>The offeror shall be evaluated based on the below demonstration criteria:</p>
 <ul>
   <li>Withstanding 10,000 psi Depth Pressure: The pressure test cycle will be 10 cycles to 10,000 psi, holding for 5 min each cycle until the last cycle holds for 30 minutes.</li>